-- 3.4.8 The eligibility for the schemes can typically relate to some or all of those criteria below: - Registered blind; - Receive the higher rate mobility element of Disability Living Allowance; - Receive the PIP Mobility Component Standard or Enhanced Rate; - Receive a War Pensioners Mobility Supplement; and - Over the age of 60 and have a severe restriction of mobility. - 3.4.9 Passengers must generally provide some of their details in order to become eligible such as: Name, address and date of birth; Proof of address and eligibility; A passport-sized photograph; and an application fee.
+3.4.8 The eligibility for the schemes can typically relate to some or all

+- of those criteria below:

+- Registered blind;

+- Receive the higher rate mobility element of Disability Living Allowance;

+- Receive the PIP Mobility Component Standard or Enhanced Rate:

+- Receive a War Pensioners

+Mobility Supplement; and

+- Over the age of 60 and have a severe restriction of mobility.

+- provide some of their details in order to become eligible such as:

+Name, address and date of birth;

+Proof of address and eligibility;

+A passport-sized photograph; and an application fee.